Basecamp Eagle View: Our full report

 - Food quality

-- When we last visited the camp, we thought the food was unfussy, hearty and although not fine-dining, it was really quite good.
+- When we last visited the camp, we thought the food was unfussy, hearty and although not fine-dining, was really quite good.

 For lunch we were served a creamy garlicky chicken pasta, followed by homemade banana ice cream.